 First Story about Patiala peg

-Bhupinder Singh – the maharaja of Patiala once visited England, there The Maharaja went to a bar and ask for the regular drink of whisky.
-And the waiter brought him one, BUT that was a 30ml peg.
+Bhupinder Singh – the Maharaja of Patiala once visited England, there The Maharaja went to a bar and asked for the regular drink of whiskey.
+And the waiter brought him one 30ml peg.

-The Maharaja was amused on looking at the Glass So he then called the waiter and ordered the waiter to bring him the bottle. as he will make his own drink.
+The Maharaja was amused on looking at the Glass, So he then called the waiter and ordered to bring him the bottle and starts making his drink.

 The maharaja poured himself a big one – that was about 120ml in size and or 4 times of the regular for that place.